xvik/gradle-java-lib-plugin/README.md

 ##### Gradle plugin

-Gradle plugin project will have `java-gradle-plugin`, which declares it's own maven publication `pluginMaven`.
+Gradle plugin project will have `java-gradle-plugin`, which declares its own maven publication `pluginMaven`.
-It is not possible to re-configure it (name hardcoded) so java-lib plugin will not create `maven` publication and will configure existing `pluginMaven` instead.

-This way, only one publication would be prepared for gradle plugin.
-The same publication will be used by `plugin-publish` plugin (to publish into plugins portal) and by `maven-publish` (if you will need to also publish to other repositories)
+Java-lib will still create separate publication `maven`, but both publications would use the same artifacts and same pom modifications will apply for both (but its not important for gradle plugins portal).

-Note that, by default `java-gradle-plugin` creates it's own sources and javadoc tasks, but `java-lib` plugin will disable this default behavior, so only `souresJar` and `javadocJar` (`groovydocJar`) tasks created by plugin would be used.
+Normally, `plugin-publish` plugin creates its own javadoc and sources tasks, but plugin will prevent it by configuring `javadocJar` and `sourcesJar` tasks instead.

 ##### Publish to repository